Plan ahead to make your international removals to Down-under a stress-free experience

-For a part or full house move, it is typical for a consultant to be sent to your property for a pre-move survey.
+For a part or full house move, it is typical for a consultant to be sent to your property for a pre-international removals to Australia survey.
 Some removal companies however offer video / skype surveys if this is not possible.
 If you have a smaller size of shipment or just a few items to ship, a telephone or online quotation may be sufficient.

 During a pre-move survey, a consultant will arrive an appointed time and date at your property.
 During the visit, you will be asked to point out what you are taking with you so that an inventory can be created, a copy of which you should receive with your quotation.
 The consultant will also usually discuss all aspects of your move with you including packing methods, shipping options, transit times, customs regulations and advice regarding how to prepare your items for shipping.
 The consultant should also make sure they have discussed all your requirements with you to make sure that they are included in the service description.
 This is also a great time to ask any questions you may have about the process.